Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Time-Dependent Self-Consistent Harmonic Approximation

-The numerical simulation of such an experiment requires the solution of \eqname~\eqref{eq:real:drho:dt} and \eqname~\eqref{eq:real:dA:dt}.
-This is computationally unfeasible for a system with more than few atoms, as the memory required to store the density matrix goes as $M^{(3N)^2}$, where $M$ is the dimension of the basis of the wave-function and $N$ the number of atoms in the simulation cell.
-Also, the easier linear regime requires the calculation of the time-correlation function in \eqname~\eqref{eq:kubo}, that involves the full diagonalization of the static interacting Hamiltonian $\Hbo$ to calculate the free time-evolution $e^{-\frac i\hbar \hat H t}$.
+The numerical simulation of the exact quantum dynamics requires the solution of \eqname~\eqref{eq:real:drho:dt} and \eqname~\eqref{eq:real:dA:dt}.
+This is computationally unfeasible for a system with more than few atoms, as the memory required to store the density matrix grows as $M^{(3N)^2}$, where $M$ is the dimension of the basis of the wave-function and $N$ the number of atoms in the simulation cell.
+The linear regime, also, requires the calculation of the time-correlation function in \eqname~\eqref{eq:kubo}, that involves the full diagonalization of the static interacting Hamiltonian $\Hbo$.

-In this work, we derive an approximated theory for the time evolution of the nuclear density matrix.
+Here, we derive an approximate theory for the time evolution of the nuclear density matrix.
 Our theory allows simulating the time evolution of systems with hundreds of atoms with the BO energy landscape $V(\hat \bR)$ calculated \emph{ab initio} from the solution of the electronic problem.
-For the case of linear perturbations, we also derive a new algorithm to calculate the nuclear time-correlation functions $\chi_{\Acal\Bcal}(t)$.
-We present an \emph{ab initio} application of a system with 96 atoms in the unit cell.